auth0/docs/articles/quickstart/spa/angularjs/_includes/_centralized_login.md

 ## Add Authentication with Auth0

 The [Auth0 hosted login page](/hosted-pages/login) is the easiest way to set up authentication in your application.
+We recommend using the Auth0 hosted login page for the best experience, best security and the fullest array of features.

 ::: note
 You can also embed the Lock widget directly in your application.
 If you use this method, some features, such as single sign-on, will not be accessible.